Knuffislayers/Dayz-Trader-Positions/README.md

 and overwrite the existing file.

 In the folder "vppmap" are two files.
-This .json file contains the Tradermarkers of the Sakhal map.
+The TraderObjects.json file contains the Tradermarkers of the Sakhal map.
 Just overwrite the existing file on the "config" folder.

-The .txt file only contains the postitiondata including code, to implement the positions by you're self.
+The TraderObjects.txt file only contains the postitiondata including code, to implement the positions by you're self.
 Just choose one of the Files.

 Restart you're Server and done.